Write us

 Hikes to Machu Picchu

-Getting to Machu Picchu on foot is an experience that combines effort, adventure, and unique landscapes of the Peruvian Andes.
-Each route offers views of mountains, valleys, and archaeological remains that make the journey as memorable as the final destination.
-Discover the most iconic hikes to the Inca citadel:
+Getting to Machu Picchu on foot is an experience that combines hard work, adventure, and unique landscapes of the Peruvian Andes.
+Each route has beautiful views of mountains, valleys, and historical sites that make the journey memorable.
+Discover the most famous hikes to the Inca citadel:

 Other equally fascinating tours: